OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Associating function names with JSON metadata

 As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include both a JSON metadata file and a script (either JavaScript or TypeScript) file to form a complete function.
-For a function to work properly, you'll need to bind the name of the function in the script file to the id listed in the JSON file.
-This process is called association.
-Make a note to include associations at the end of your JavaScript code files; otherwise, your functions will not work.
+For a function to work properly, you need to associate the id with the JavaScript implementation.
+Make sure there is an association, otherwise the function will not be called.

 The following code sample shows how to do this association.
 The sample defines the custom function `add` and associates it with the object in the JSON metadata file where the value of the `id` property is **ADD**.